 The Policy and Economic Analysis Branch develops policy advice and recommendations on possible changes to the Board's Guidelines and on other policy issues, as required; conducts research and economic analysis on pharmaceutical trends and prepares reports; and conducts studies both in support of compliance and enforcement and as directed by the Minister of Health.

 The Corporate Services Branch provides advice and services in relation to human resources management, facilities, health, safety and security, information technology and information management.
 It is also responsible for strategic and financial planning and reporting, audit and evaluation, and liaison with federal central agencies on these topics.

 Board Secretariat, Communications and Strategic Planning

-The Board Secretariat, Communications and Strategic Planning group develops and manages the PMPRB's communications, media relations and public enquiries; manages the Board's meeting and hearing processes, including the official record of proceedings; and coordinates activities pursuant to the Access to Information Act and the Privacy Act.
+The Board Secretariat, Communications and Strategic Planning develops and manages the PMPRB's communications, media relations and public enquiries; manages the Board's meeting and hearing processes, including the official record of proceedings; and coordinates activities pursuant to the Access to Information Act and the Privacy Act.